 WHY SEE A CHIROPRACTOR?

 According to the Association of Chiropractic Colleges, "Chiropractic is a healthcare discipline that emphasizes the inherent recuperative power of the body to heal itself without the use of drugs or surgery."
 Simply put, chiropractic care is a non-invasive and holistic approach to healthcare.
 It is an effective treatment option for dozens of different conditions, including headaches, back and neck pain, sciatica, vertigo, migraines and ear infections, just to name a few.
+For more information, please see this article.

 HOW IS YOUR PRACTICE DIFFERENT FROM TRADITIONAL CHIROPRACTORS?